Home » Pyrenees » Hut-to-hut hiking in the Pyrenees: Six stunning routes + Essential info

 🍽 Dinners are early: Spanish people are known for their crazy schedules when it comes to eating.
 Lunch is usually at 2 pm, while dinner can be as late as 10 pm.
 Surprisingly, this rule doesn’t apply to mountain huts, where dinners are typically served at 7:30 pm.

 🥐 Dietary requirements can be accommodated, but you should ask about them when booking.
-Huts take into account the dietary restrictions, but the meals you can get might be less elaborate than the ones without restrictions.
+Hut wardens are understanding of the dietary restrictions and can adjust their meals accordingly.
+However, the meals you can get might be less elaborate than the ones without restrictions.
 For example, one person in our group was intolerant to gluten, so instead of getting soup with pasta, he got only broth.

 🥾 The boots and backpacks stay in the lobby.
-As a general rule, you will have to take off your shoes in the hall and leave them there.
+As a general rule, you must take off your shoes in the hall and leave them there.
 Most huts provide slippers (often Crocs), so you can stay comfy inside.
 Rucksacks must also remain in the lobby in some huts with little space.

 💡 A brilliant idea!

-We recommend packing a bag or a packing cube, so you can easily carry around the hut everything you need.
-You can put clean clothes, a book, snacks, earplugs, and a phone.
+We recommend packing a bag or a packing cube so you can easily carry everything you need around the hut.
+You can put clean clothes, a book, snacks, earplugs, and a phone in the bag.
 This way, you don’t need to return to the backpack whenever you need something.

 ☕️ Breakfast times are set.
-Same as dinners, breakfast is served at a specific time, usually from 7 am to 9 am.
+Like dinners, breakfast is served at a specific time, usually from 7 to 9 am.
 If you wish to leave before breakfast is served the next day, tell the warden as soon as you get to the hut.

 🚿 Expect to pay for hot water, if there is any.
 As you can imagine, huts lost in the middle of the Pyrenees don’t have the same facilities and commodities as a hotel.
-Showers tend to be in cold water and, whenever there is hot water, it’s usually paying an extra price (1 or 2 €) and with a fixed time (from 1 to 5 min).
+Showers tend to be in cold water, and whenever there is hot water, it’s often for a small additional fee (1 or 2 €) and a limited time (1 to 5 min).

 💰 Most huts don’t accept credit cards, so always bring cash!